lucidrains/imagen-pytorch/README.md

 - [x] move video frames to sample function, as we will be attempting time extrapolation
 - [x] attention bias to null key / values should be a learned scalar of head dimension
 - [x] add self-conditioning from <a href="https://arxiv.org/abs/2208.04202">bit diffusion</a> paper, already coded up at <a href="https://github.com/lucidrains/denoising-diffusion-pytorch/commit/beb2f2d8dd9b4f2bd5be4719f37082fe061ee450">ddpm-pytorch</a>
+- [x] add v-parameterization (https://arxiv.org/abs/2202.00512) from <a href="https://imagen.research.google/video/paper.pdf">imagen video</a> paper, the only thing new
 - [ ] reread <a href="https://arxiv.org/abs/2205.15868">cogvideo</a> and figure out how frame rate conditioning could be used
 - [ ] bring in attention expertise for self attention layers in unet3d
 - [ ] consider bringing in NUWA's 3d convolutional attention